 The term Millennial was coined in 1991 by historians Neil Howe and William Strauss in their book Generations.
 They decided on the label based on the fact that older Millennials would be graduating high school in 2000.

 Millennials love to read.
 In 2016, they read an average of five books per year, compared to the four books the general population, on average, reads.
-Millennials are also more likely to visit public libraries than other generations, and despite their tech-obsessed reputation, they're more likely to read print books than e-books.
+Millennials are also more likely to visit public libraries than other generations.

 Millennials often get blamed for "killing" certain industries (though that may be due to their status as the "brokest generation").
 For better or for worse, the Millennial generation has been accused of killing mayonnaise, shopping malls, paper napkins, the McDonald's Big Mac, and much more.
 The generation has also been blamed for falling birth rates and homeownership rates.
 It's not all bad news, though: Millennials have also been cited as the demographic behind America's falling divorce rate.